TDECU Stadium Quick Facts

 A total of 160 concession points of sale throughout the stadium plus multiple portable concessions.

 A 360-degree concourse with an uninterrupted view of the field on 67 percent of the concourse.
-Will include both audio and video broadcast systems throughout the concourse.
+Includes both audio and video broadcast systems throughout the concourse.

 Construction Completion Date

 Approximately August, 2014.